 2008 was marked by important trends towards improving and updating drug law in Georgia.
 On 31 January 2008 a group of experts of the Global Fund to Fight AIDS, Tuberculosis, and Malaria presented a package of draft drug laws to the Chairman of the Parliamentary Committee on Health and Social Issues (GFATM, 2008).
-The package of the draft laws includes the following bills: a new version of the Law on Narcotic drugs, Psychotropic Substances, Precursors and Narcological 7Aid, changes and amendments to the Law of Georgia on Public Services, and changes and amendments to the Criminal Code and the Administrative Code of Georgia.
-This legislative package proposed by the GFATM Group revokes criminal responsibility, yet retains and strengthens administrative responsibility for simple drug use by increasing the fine up to 2,000 GEL (1,000 Euro), which is eight times the average monthly income.
+The package of the draft laws includes the following bills: a new version of the Law on Narcotic drugs, Psychotropic Substances, Precursors and Narcological 5Aid, changes and amendments to the Law of Georgia on Public Services, and changes and amendments to the Criminal Code and the Administrative Code of Georgia.
+This legislative package proposed by the GFATM Group revokes criminal responsibility, yet retains and strengthens administrative responsibility for simple drug use.
 It also envisages that revenue from the fine should be used for the treatment of the drug addict.
 However, there is no institutional system in place which would guarantee such application of the collected fines and the establishment of such a system is not envisaged by the Global Fund proposal.